LukasFlorian/T1000/glossary.typ

   SVM: "Support Vector Machine.
 A type of supervised learning algorithm that is used for classification and regression tasks.
 It is based on the idea of finding a hyperplane that best separates the data into different classes.", "MS COCO": "Microsoft Common Objects in Context.
 A large-scale object detection, segmentation, and captioning dataset.", "PASCAL VOC": "Pascal Visual Object Classes.
 A dataset for object detection and segmentation tasks.",
   VGP: "Vanishing Gradient Problem.
-A problem that occurs in deep neural networks where the gradients of the loss function with respect to the weights become very small, making it difficult to train the network."
+A problem that occurs in deep neural networks where the gradients of the loss function with respect to the weights become very small, making it difficult to train the network.",

-)
+  BGD: "Batch Gradient Descent.
+A type of gradient descent algorithm that updates the weights of the neural network using the entire training dataset at once.", )

 /*